edgexfoundry/edgex-docs/docs_src/microservices/device/sdk/SDK-Go-API.md

 `GetSecretProvider() interfaces.SecretProvider`

 This API returns the SecretProvider used to get/save the service secrets.
 See [Secret Provider API](../../../../security/Ch-SecretProviderApi/) section for more details.

+#### GetMetricsManager

+`GetMetricsManager () interfaces.MetricsManager`

+This API returns the MetricsManager used to register custom service metrics.
+See [Service Metrics](../../../general/#service-metrics) for more details

 #### Stop